sivasankarreddyvari/CITPL_Experience/README.md

 The goals are following:

-1.The site has several pages of external content, including sales landing pages with appealing graphic design and layout 2.The site allows businesses (“Advertisers”) to ‘build’ a profile and purchase a subscription that will grant them the value of displaying their profile on the website
+	The site has several pages of external content, including sales landing pages with appealing graphic design and layout The site allows businesses (“Advertisers”) to ‘build’ a profile and purchase a subscription that will grant them the value of displaying their profile on the 	website
-3.Advertisers can opt in to background screening 4.Advertisers will have the ability to log in to their account to manage their payment options and basic account settings, and update their profile, etc.
+	Advertisers can opt in to background screening Advertisers will have the ability to log in to their account to manage their payment options and basic account settings, and update their profile, etc.
-5.Users searching for services from the Advertisers (“Users”) will be able to search for Advertisers with our search bar.
+	Users searching for services from the Advertisers (“Users”) will be able to search for Advertisers with our search bar.
 And searches in Google will return 	auto-generated results pages based on subject/location (just like Yelp)
-6.Admin can follow basic management of accounts 7.Title tag and meta keyword
+	Admin can follow basic management of accounts
+	Title tag and meta keyword

 Duties Performed: